ganrad/aks-aspnet-sqldb-rest/README.md

 4. Connect to the AKS cluster and initialize Helm package manager.
     ```bash
     # Configure kubectl to connect to the AKS cluster
+    # Remember to substitute the correct value for 'Resource Group'
     $ az aks get-credentials --resource-group myResourceGroup --name akscluster
     #
     # Check cluster nodes